sebw/task.sh/README.md

 `task.sh` can be used from the command line.

 Obviously, it is highly recommended to use keyboard shortcuts in your desktop environment to make it more user friendly.
+See i3wm suggested shortcuts below.

 ```
 Usage: task.sh